Daksh2060/custom-malloc-free/README.md

     ./mem_test
     ```

-    Else include the library header in your own C file:
+    To use in your own program, include the library header in your C file:

     ```bash
     #include "my_malloc.h"
     ```

-3. To adjust maximum size of the allocated block, adjust `TOTAL_BLOCK` value within `my_malloc.h`:
+3. To adjust the maximum size of the allocated block, adjust `TOTAL_BLOCK` value within `my_malloc.h`:

     ```bash
     #define TOTAL_BLOCK 1000
     ```

-4. Initiate the library within main:
+4. Initiate the library within main():

     ```bash
     mem_init();